Effective Date: February 28, 2022

 - Where permitted by applicable law, to contact you with information, including promotional information, contests and surveys, that we believe will be of interest to you (unless you have opted out);

-- To create anonymous data, which we may use for any purpose as permitted by applicable law;
+● To create aggregated or de-identified data, which we may use for any purpose as permitted by applicable law;

 - To generate and review reports and data about our user base and service usage patterns;